TolunayHos/sweden-safety-map/README.md

   }, [incidentsRedux.length]);
   ```

-  GetIncidents action also returns (incident) summary which is used in CountyStats.tsx
+  GetIncidents action also populates (incident) summary state which is used in CountyStats.tsx to render stats.

  ```javascript
  const incidentsSumRedux = useTypedSelector(